top of page

 You can't skip Refinement.

 Some teams think that if they skip refinement, they're saving time, but that's not true at all.
 Teams must understand what is needed before they can deliver value.
 Refinement will happen.
-It's just a matter of whether it will be done in Sprint Planning or whether you will do it in advance of the Sprint as part of regular, planned refinement activities.
+It's just a matter of whether it will be done in Sprint Planning, during the Sprint, or whether you will do it in advance of the Sprint as part of regular, planned refinement activities.

 What is Refinement?